-Based on a 100-year flood Estimates do not include damage to motor vehicle or other accident-related costs Estimate does not include snow plowing/removal costs.
+Based on a 100-year flood; 2010 HAZUS-MH analysis Estimates do not include damage to motor vehicles or other accident-related costs Estimate does not include snow plowing/removal costs.
 While potentially significant, these costs are included in local government budgets.